 You should normally have an upper second-class (2.1) undergraduate honours degree or above in economics and include intermediate-level microeconomics and macroeconomics.
 You may also be considered for the course if you have other professional qualifications or experience of equivalent standing.

 Months of entry

-This MSc provides you with the skills and knowledge in applied economics to become a successful, policy-oriented economist in government, international organisations or at universities.
+Gain the skills and knowledge in applied economics to become a successful, policy-oriented economist in government or international organisations, or at universities.

 Qualification and course duration